Jump to navigation

 Facilities

-The primary headquarters area has one large, three bedroom house, three one-room cabins, a bathhouse, and a team.
-The other area, formerly used by 4-H camps, has a bathhouse/lab and nine tent frames.
+The primary headquarters area has one large, three-bedroom house which can sleep 10 people.
 Power and propane are available on the site and numerous campsites exist.
 Primitive roads provide access to some of the forest.

 Size